 |Enlightened Equipment Visp||Option||Yes||Yes||5.3 oz||$190|

 |Montbell Versalite||Yes||Yes||Yes||6.4 oz||$200|

 I think the Montbell Versalite Jacket is one of the best hiker-specific rain jackets you can buy and I think it’s fairly priced at $199.
 The things that make this jacket so great are its features, the quality of its construction, and its low weight.
 It’s only weakness, is that it’s made with waterproof/breathable fabrics and coated with a DWR layer that will rub over after 1-2 years, although you can restore it with a product like Nikwax Tx-Direct.
 Despite this, I far prefer wearing this jacket over the non-breathable jackets in my gear closet, because it’s so well made and functional with features that few other rain jackets offer.
 However, I wouldn’t recommend wearing the Versalite Jacket for off-trail hiking.
 It’s far too delicate for that.

 Disclosure: Montbell provided the author with a sample jacket for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author